Kacpu/VirtualCamera/README.md

 # VirtualCamera

-Simple camera made only by matrixes and math operations.
+Simple 3D virtual camera made only by matrixes and math operations.
 Without OpenGL and any 3D graphic library!

 ## Capabilities: